 Well, where winters are short, it doesn't make much sense to differentiate further.
 The Sámi of Lapland think in terms of at least eight seasons, because the different phases of winter determine their actions and are intertwined with their lives.
-Breaking up the year like this makes more sense for the many practical actions intertwined with their lives.
+Breaking up the year like this makes more sense.
 For example, "early winter" is a time of migration, not only for the retreating sun but for the reindeer, which gradually move to winter pastures.

 In Central Park and throughout New York City, you can watch squirrels, ducks, and other animals embracing the cold.
 What are some of your favorite ways that animals adapt to extreme winter conditions?

 Although very well known, it still amazes me how bears and some other mammals hibernate or are dormant during the winter.
 And look at the wood frog.
 Even though ice crystals form in up to two-thirds of its body, and its heartbeat, blood circulation, and breathing stop completely when temperatures plunge, the frog doesn’t die.
 When the cold arrives, it combines glucose and urea to create an antifreeze that saves it from freezing to death if it can find a thin layer of foliage to crawl under.
 Its blood sugar skyrockets to 250 times the normal level, but as soon as temperatures climb above freezing, its heart and lungs begin to function once more—as if nothing had happened.

 Is it okay or even healthy for humans to experience extremes of temperature?